American Physical Society Sites|APS|Journals|Physics Magazine

 LeRoy Apker Undergraduate Physics Achievement Award

-To recognize outstanding achievements in physics by undergraduate students, and thereby provide encouragement to young physicists who have demonstrated great potential for future scientific accomplishment.
+The LeRoy Apker Award recognizes outstanding achievements in physics by undergraduate students, and provides encouragement to students who have demonstrated great potential for future scientific accomplishment.

 Career Minority Physicists